evepug/SurRidgeBambooCoral/datasets/README.md

 ### Please refer to relevant references and the original data sources for more information about the supporting datasets

-## New results from this work (also available at https://www.ncei.noaa.gov/access/paleo-search/study/38859):
+## New data generated from this work (also available at https://www.ncei.noaa.gov/access/paleo-search/study/38859):

 ### 14C_surridge.csv:
 Sur Ridge Bamboo Coral radiocarbon results, including CAMS#, F14C, D14C and uncertainties